 I also didn’t like any kind of beans or zucchini.
 Zucchini in Ukraine are different – they are wider and much lighter in colour.
 My grandma panfried them with a little bit of flour, salt and pepper.

 I was and still am a mushroom lover!
 Growing up, every fall me and my mom used to go mushroom picking.
 It was fun!!!
 Never know how many you will find and once you find one, usually there is more around it.
 They grow in bunches.:) Kind of like winning a lottery…mushroom lottery.

-Tip of the Day: sautéed mushrooms are a great way to add flavour to meats without extra calories.
+Tip of the Day: Sautéed mushrooms are a great way to add flavour to meats without extra calories.
 Mushrooms, bell peppers, onions and garlic release a ton of flavour once pan fried.

-Like in these Baked Chicken Breasts with Bell Pepper and Mushroom Medley.
+Like in this Baked Chicken with Peppers.